StaticMania/keep-react/README.md

 If you want to contribute to the Keep React, you can follow the [contributing guide](https://github.com/StaticMania/keep-react/blob/main/Contribute.md).

+## Contributors

+This project exists thanks to all the people who contribute:

 <a href="https://github.com/StaticMania/keep-react/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=StaticMania/keep-react"/>
 </a>